m-mizutani/golambda/README.md

 - `INFO`
 - `ERROR`

-When occurring unrecoverable error, it should return as error to top level function in Lambda.
-Therefore `PANIC` and `FATAL` is not provided.
+Lambda function should return error to top level function when occurring unrecoverable error, should not exit suddenly.
+Therefore `PANIC` and `FATAL` is not provided according to the thought.

 ## Error handling

-`golambda.Error` can have pairs of key and value to know context of error.
-In `golambda.Start`, error log with key and value is output to CloudWatch as structured log when returned error is `golambda.Error`.
-Example is below.
+`golambda.Error` can have pairs of key and value to keep context of error.
+For example, `golambda.Error` can bring original string data when failed to unmarshal JSON.
+The string data can be extracted in caller function.

+Also, `golambda.Start` supports general error handling:

+1. Output error log with
+    - Pairs of key and value in `golambda.Error`
+    - Stack trace of error
+2. Send error record to sentry.io if `SENTRY_DSN` is set as environment variable

 ```go
 package main